pcfreak30/skyd/doc/api/index.html.md

 ### Query String Parameters
 ### OPTIONAL
-**star, end** | int64\
+**start, end** | int64\
 Unix timestamp of the range of accounting information to request.
-To request a single entry that is a current snapshot leave the range fields empty.
-To request the entire history, just submit an end time of the current unix timestamp.
+The default value for `end` is `math.MaxInt64`.
+If neither param is provided, then the entire history will be returned.

 ### JSON Response
 > JSON Response Example